poiyomi/PoiyomiDocs/docs/audio-link/audio-link.md

 The `AudioLinkAvatar` Prefab uses the [yt-dlp <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://github.com/yt-dlp/yt-dlp) plugin from VRChat's installation files in order to test AudioLink in Unity.
 However oftentimes, the plugin provided by VRChat may sometimes break due to YouTube's destructive changes to the format.
 In cases where this happens, you can manually download the latest `yt-dlp.exe` and use it as the executable instead of the potentially outdated version provided by VRChat.

 :::tip Recommended back-up option
 As YouTube continues to create destructive changes, using a Custom YTDL Location is going to become necessary.
-Until Audio Link v3.0.0 is released with a curated rewrite to support these changes, we highly recommend setting this up in order to ensure full functionality in the meantime.
 :::

 1. Download the latest version of the `yt-dlp.exe` executable from the [GitHub Repository](https://github.com/yt-dlp/yt-dlp/releases).
 Place it in a location somewhere on your Computer that you'll remember.